Atineon/easysave_production/README.md

  - Evolution of log files
  - Business software

-User documentation is available to understand how the application works, especially to guide you to the main menu.
-It has been made so that the application is as UserFriendly as possible.
+User documentation is available to understand how the application works, especially to guide you through the main menu.
+It has been made so that the application is as user-friendly as possible.